 But even though empanadas are simple, humble pastries, don’t let that fool you into thinking that Graziano’s is the same; this high-end eatery is a perfectly suitable pick for a romantic date night.
 The empanada options range from chicken and tomato to lamb and potato to ham and cheese.

 If it’s Puerto Rican fare you crave, you can find that in Miami, too.
 Mofongo is a mashed plantain dish that’s a little like mashed potatoes in texture, and it’s one of the best Puerto Rican foods to try while in Miami.

 La Placita is likewise is one of the best restaurants in Miami for Puerto Rican food, based off the OG La Palcita in San Juan and helmed by a James Beard-nominated chef and restauranteur.

 You can’t miss the building with the giant Puerto Rican flag on its façade.
-It’s also a good choice if you’re looking for outdoor dining in Miami.
+It’s also a good choice if you’re looking for outdoor dining option in Miami.